MicrosoftDocs/powerapps-docs/powerapps-docs/cards/controls/table.md

   - sch
 ---

-# Table card elements and their properties
+# Table control in cards

-Use the Table card element to present tabular data or any structured information that is best laid out in rows and columns.
+Use the Table control to present tabular data or any structured information that is best laid out in rows and columns.
 Tables are made up of three separate card elements:
 - Tables
 - Table Rows
 - Table Cells